04092000f/CatDogPandaClassifier/README.md

 - Data split into **80% training** and **20% validation**.

 #### Preprocessing and Augmentation
-To enhance generalization, the following techniques were applied:
+To enhance generalization, the following augmentations were applied:
 - Random rotation.
 - Horizontal flipping.
 - Random affine transfromation.